Drone History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Drane, Drain, Drone, Dron, Dran, Drayne, Drayn and others.

 More information is included under the topic Early Drone Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Drone Settlers in the United States in the 17th Century
+Drone Settlers in United States in the 17th Century

 - Thomas Drone, who landed in Virginia in 1651

 - Richard Drone, who arrived in Virginia in 1655